Like any professional business, especially of the entrepreneur variety, bloggers have a lot of things that they need to help grow their business.

 Every blogger needs a reliable and awesome computer.
 I don’t care for Apple products that much (but some do), and currently use a custom built desktop computer for most of my blogging needs.
 But, my husband picked me up a Lenovo Yoga laptop (my first laptop EVER) so that I could blog on the go, and I think it’s pretty sweet.
 But, with so many options out there I’ll let you figure out what great computer would fit the blogger in your life.

-If your blogger friend still hasn’t made the leap to self-hosting, help them out by paying for their first year of hosting with BlueHost for them.
+If your blogger friend still hasn’t made the leap to self-hosting, help them out by paying for their first year of hosting for them.
 I have a tutorial on how to start a blog with BlueHost so it’ll be super easy to help them get started.
 Plus, it’s super affordable.
+I do not use BlueHost though, but use BigScoots who is fabulous!

 It can be hard for a blogger just starting out to want to splurge on their blog.
 So do it for them.
 Buy them the Genesis Framework for WordPress and a pretty StudioPress or Restored 316 Design theme too (let them choose which one).